Google defeats authors in U.S. book-scanning lawsuit

 The Authors Guild is separately appealing, on fair use grounds, an October 2012 dismissal by U.S. District Judge Harold Baer in Manhattan of its copyright case against the HathiTrust digital library, a partnership between five major university libraries to create a shared digital repository.

-Grimmelmann, the law professor, said Chin's decision, which drew on Baer's, bolsters the fair use defense for online content providers.
+Grimmelmann, the law professor, said Chin's decision, which drew on Baer's, bolsters the fair use defence for online content providers.

 "As long as you are not substituting for content by showing readers all of it, and instead simply show where to find content or tell things you learn about it, this opinion means you are legally in the clear," Grimmelmann said.